 This bourbon thyme cocktail was inspired by one of our favorite neighborhood restaurants, BLVD Tavern.
 We’re in walking distance, so we’ve tried their thyme-infused Old Fashioned on more than one occasion, and I felt it was high time I make a homemade version to add to my cocktail repertoire.

 If you are vegan, agave would work as a replacement.
 I can see even maple syrup being good here.

 Make a Salted Plains recipe?
 I’d love to see!
 Tag your creations on Instagram with #saltedplains!

-- 4 teaspoons thyme simple syrup (recipe below)
+- 4 teaspoons thyme simple syrup recipe below

 - 3 dashes Angostura bitters

-- 1½ ounces bourbon
+- 1 1/2 ounces bourbon

-- 1 lemon peel, for garnish
+- 1 lemon peel for garnish

-- Thyme Simple Syrup:
+Thyme Simple Syrup

-- ½ cup honey
+- 1/2 cup honey

-- ½ cup water
+- 1/2 cup water

 - 4 sprigs thyme

-- Start with making the simple syrup.
+Start with making the simple syrup.
 In a small saucepan, combine honey, water, and thyme sprigs over medium heat.
 Bring to a simmer, stirring frequently until honey has dissolved into water.
 Remove from heat and allow to cool completely.
 Once cool, remove thyme sprigs and transfer to an airtight container.

-- When ready to make cocktail, add 4 teaspoons of the thyme simple syrup and the 3 dashes of bitters to an Old Fashioned glass.
+When ready to make cocktail, add 4 teaspoons of the thyme simple syrup and the 3 dashes of bitters to an Old Fashioned glass.
 Swirl syrup and bitters around in glass.
 Add bourbon, ice, lemon peel, and stir.
 Enjoy!